thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 }
 ```

 ### HTTP Tests

-One of the tests we are going to run is to ensure that the endpoint is working and our source code has deployed.
-So we create another module for sending HTTP requests to our deployed endpoint, Once the response is in state we can run assertions against it.
+Now that we have confirmed the module has successfully deployed we are going to create one more helper module to verify that the function app is running and responding to requests.
+The helper module will use the `http` data source to make a request to the function app and access its response.

 ```ruby
 # tests/http/main.tf